LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 <!-- htmlmin:ignore -->

 This structure allows the agent to store knowledge in a persistent way with generating the goals.
-But this type of beliefs consumes less memory and reduce performance during modification.
+But this type of beliefs consumes less memory and reduces performance during modification.
 On each cycle the storage can generate or delete beliefs which triggers the goals.

 ### On-Demand